On-the-fly hand-eye calibration for the da Vinci surgical robot: Methods

-The JCBB algorithm reads input as an empty list of candidate hypotheses, $\Hcand$, and returns the final list of associations, $\Hlist$, which possesses the highest number of non-trivial associations, $n_{pair}$, and the smallest negative logarithm of matching likelihood $l_{\Hlist}$.
-The process alternates between adding new hypothesis from each element of $\mathcal{L}$ to $\Hcand$, and conducting prompt joint compatibility check, as per Algorithm.\eqref{alg:JC_algorithm}, until the size of $\Hcand$ reaches $m$.
+The JCBB algorithm reads input as an empty list $\Hcand=\{\}$, and returns the final list of associations, $\Hfinal$, which possesses the highest number of non-trivial associations, $n_{pair}$, and the smallest negative logarithm of matching likelihood $l_{\Hcand}$.
+The process alternates between adding new hypothesis to $\Hcand$, and conducting prompt joint compatibility check, as per Algorithm.\eqref{alg:JC_algorithm}, until the size of $\Hcand$ reaches $m$.
 Algorithm \ref{alg:JCBB_algorithm} summarizes how $\Hcand$ accumulates and self-updates in a recursive manner.
-To facilitate algorithm implementation, before adding new hypothesis to $\Hcand$, the currently achievable maximum number of non-trivial associations, $k_{max}+k_p$, is calculated, because a single key point prediction cannot be associated with multiple observations.
-Branches that do not satisfy the requirement stated in line \ref{line:JCBB_pair_check_1} and \ref{line:JCBB_pair_check_2} are promptly pruned.
-After appending a new non-trivial hypothesis, $\Hcand$ continues accumulating, as in case 2.
-On the contrary, in case 1 and 3, $\Hcand$ appends a trivial association for different causes.
-Case 1 allows for situations where no individually compatible hypotheses are currently available, whereas case 3 envisions that the currently matched key point prediction may be more appropriately associated with another observation, leading to a higher joint compatibility score.
+To facilitate algorithm implementation, in line \ref{line:JCBB_pair_max_pair_1} and \ref{line:JCBB_pair_max_pair_2}, the maximum number of remaining pairs is calculated as a baseline, since each observation cannot be assigned to more than one labels.